FreeCAD/FreeCAD-documentation/wiki/FEM_Install.md

-If the mesher is installed, make sure the FEM Workbench is able to find the binary; go to {{MenuCommand|Edit → Preferences → FEM → Gmsh → Search in known binary directories}}.
+If the mesher is installed, make sure the FEM Workbench is able to find the binary; go to **Edit → Preferences → FEM → Gmsh → Search in known binary directories**.
 If you compiled the mesher yourself, untick the option, and give the correct path to the binary.
 See [FEM Mesh](FEM_Mesh.md) for various possibilities of obtaining a valid mesh for analysis.

 ### Netgen